carmine560/trading-assistant/README.md

 Because a region may have more than one price, specify the index of the price you are referring to.
-A `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\trading_assistant.ini` configuration file saves these configurations.
+A `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\trading_assistant.ini` configuration file stores these configurations.

 ``` powershell
 py trading_assistant.py -C